Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Encounter data collection

-\textbf{Storage requirements.} Each beacon broadcast is 31 bytes long and fits in a single BLE advertisement message.
-The {\ephID} is generated by computing a SHA-256 hash of the inputs and taking the least significant 15 bytes of the result.
-The remaining four fields are 4 bytes long each.
-With the \update{rssi and time intervals at 1 byte each}, an encounter is \update{38 bytes} long.
-Assuming that users encounter on average no more than one unique beacon {\ephID} every \calc{10 minutes} in a day, dongles need to store data for \calc{2016} encounters in a \calc{14-day} window (the infectious period for the current \covid disease as determined by health experts), which requires \calc{\textasciitilde79KB} of persistent storage in a dongle.
-In reality, a dongle is unlikely to encounter a distinct beacon {\ephID} every \calc{10 minutes} continuously for 14 days, so this estimate~is conservative.
+Assuming that users encounter~on average no more than one unique {\ephID} every \calc{10 min} in a day, \update{user devices} need to store data for \calc{2016} encounters in a \calc{14-day} window (the infectious period for the \covid disease as determined by health experts), which requires \calc{$\sim$\mbox{79 KB}} of persistent storage. \update{Assuming that each encounter also corresponds to a unique beacon and an average beacon descriptor length of 64 bytes, the device requires an additional 126 KB of persistent storage for the descriptors.} In reality, a \update{device}~is~unlikely to encounter a unique {\ephID} every \calc{10 min}, much less a unique beacon, continuously for 14 days.
+Hence this estimate~is very conservative. \update{Overall, the storage requirement is satisfied by both smartphones and many IoT devices.}